jerome-trc/biomorph/ATTRIB.md

 ["Swoosh.wav"](https://freesound.org/people/Brsjak/sounds/482880/) (WHOOSH0 through WHOOSH5) by freesound user [Brsjak](https://freesound.org/people/Brsjak/) is licensed under Creative Commons Attribution 3.0 Unported.

 Realm667 user JoeyTD cites an unknown source as having created the sound used in Biomorph as ASHGFIRE.

+All sounds related to the BFG10K are courtesy of the Skulltag Team.

 PLSCIDLE and PLSCRAIS are courtesy of id Software LLC and Midway Software Inc.